Mutoxicated/HYPER/devlog.md

 Made the groundworks of the player today: movement, camera look, all that.
 Movement is almost done.
-The movement is very similar to ultrakill, but that's not intentional and is only because ultrakill just generally has good basic movement mechanics.
+The movement is very similar to ULTRAKILL, but that's not intentional and is only because ultrakill just generally has good basic movement mechanics.
 As I have stated in the description of the game, you will be able to upgrade your weapon with many different items.
 Not only that, but certain items are categorized in different **classes**.
 Classes can be synergized to create **synergized classes**.